 Renault Kwid electric comes with a 33 kWh electric motor and a 26.8 kWh lithium-ion battery pack.
 Renault has confirmed that the EV will offer a driving range of 250 kms.
 The battery can be charged from 0-80% in just 50 minutes, with the help of a fast charger.
 With a standard AC charger, the car will take four hours to reach 100% charge.

 Renault will offer the Kwid EV with double charging option, which makes it compatible with domestic as well as public chargers.
 This will enable the buyers to charge it at the home as well as the public charging stations.

-The fully digital cluster onboard will display information such as distance to empty, remaining battery charge, nearby public charging stations and more advanced telematics.
+Expect the Kwid EV to be equipped with premium features such as a rearview camera, the new 8-inch touch-screen infotainment system with Android Auto and Apple CarPlay, Rotary Driving Mode Selector, a fully digital instrument console, Auto AC and much more.
+The cluster will display information such as distance to empty, remaining battery charge, nearby public charging stations and more advanced telematics.